Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

 Two parallel branches:

 - **Weekly lectures** (90 mins) and **exercises** (90 mins) to learn and train concepts and tools
-    - Wednesdays, 09:45–11:15 and 15:45–17:15
+    - Wednesdays, 09:45–11:15 (in V47.05) and 15:45–17:15 (in 38-0.108, might be too small in first week)
-    - This room: 38-0.108
-    - No strict distinction between lecture and exercise
+    - Typically lecture in the morning and exercise in the afternoon
-    - Interactive style (not a theory course)
 - **Individual challenge**: contribute to real simulation software :rocket:
     - List of software candidates: this afternoon
     - 3 rounds of presentations from you (more later)
     - You get a direct advisor
-    - Use exercise blocks and time after lectures for discussions
+    - Use time before and after lectures for discussions

 ---